 There’s a popular theory that “employees do not leave jobs, they leave managers.”
 There is a great deal of truth to this statement.
 Managers and their methods of daily interaction with retail staff members can make or break the budtenders’ overall experience and level of satisfaction with their jobs.
 Unfortunately, it’s much easier to point out the things going wrong in the retail environment than it is to recognize and reward the good things.
 There must be a balance.
 No one is motivated or inspired by an overly negative boss.
 Fear does not equate respect.
 A boss who’s a bully or who constantly points out employee shortcomings is not a true leader who can hope to get the best performance from their team members.

-Positive reinforcement comes at level of the dispensary chain of command.
+Positive reinforcement comes at every level of the dispensary chain of command.
 Just like on a sports team, praise and correction from the coach (aka manager) is important, but recognition from peers is equally important.
 A high-five for a few kind words about performance recognition builds both teamwork and staff morale.
 An encouraging team member who inspires his or her peers is an employee who may eventually be management material.

 Promote from Within